unifiedstreaming/fmp4-ingest/ingest_spec.md

 **Mfra**: the movie fragment random access “mfra” box defined in the ISO BMFF [3]  to signal random access samples (these are samples that require not prior or other samples for decoding) [3].

-**Tfdt**: the TrackFragmentDecodeTimeBox box “tfdt” in MPEG-4 ISO base media file format [3] used to signal decode time of the media fragment moof box.
+**Tfdt**: the TrackFragmentDecodeTimeBox box “tfdt” in ISO BMFF base media file format [3] used to signal decode time of the media fragment moof box.

-**mdhd**: The media header Box as defined in [3] , this box contains information on the media such as timescale, duration, language using ISO 639‐2/T code
+**Mdhd**: The media header Box as defined in [3] , this box contains information on the media such as timescale, duration, language using ISO 639‐2/T code

-**pssh** The protection specific system header box defined in [14] that can be used to signal the content protection information according to the MPEG Common Encryption (CENC)
+**Pssh** The protection specific system header box defined in [14] that can be used to signal the content protection information according to the MPEG Common Encryption (CENC)

-**sinf** Protection Scheme Information Box defined in [3] that provides information on the encryption scheme used in the file
+**Sinf** Protection Scheme Information Box defined in [3] that provides information on the encryption scheme used in the file

-**elng** extended language tag defined in [3] that can overide the language information
+**Elng** extended language tag defined in [3] that can overide the language information

-**nmhd**: The null media header Box as defined in [3] to signal a track for which no specific media header is defined
+**Nmhd**: The null media header Box as defined in [3] to signal a track for which no specific media header is defined

 **HTTP**: Hyper Text Transfer Protocol, version 1.1 as specified by RFC 2626 [5]